 You can pick from the following but must be at least Level 4.

 You can willingly return to your normal form by using a bonus action to do so.
-If you fall unconscious in this form, you remain in this form until your regain consciousness and can take a bonus action to return to your normal form.

 The target’s gear melds into the new form.
 The target can’t activate, wield, or otherwise benefit from any of its equipment.